 There are different types of MND, and the outlook varies widely, depending on the type of condition.

-People with spinobulbar muscular atrophy, for example, can expect to have a normal lifespan.
-For other types, people may have a reduced life expectancy.
+People with spinobulbar muscular atrophy, for example, can expect to have a

 New medications are emerging that may help slow the progression of MND.
 Researchers are also investigating how to use stem cells to repair the damage that occurs with MND, in the hope of one day producing a cure.